 Special Exhibition at the Museum for Hamburg History

-Since November 2022 until January 2024, the Museum of Hamburg History is dedicating a special exhibition to the city’s street art.
-This exhibition focuses on the development of graffiti over the period from 1980 to 1999.
+Since November 2022 until January 2024, the Museum of Hamburg History dedicated a special exhibition to the city’s street art.
+This exhibition focused on the development of graffiti over the period from 1980 to 1999.
 Around the turn of the millennium, Hamburg was one of Germany’s epicenters of hip-hop and graffiti.
 This is reflected in the city’s rich street art to this date.

-Divided into historically relevant clusters, the exhibition shows not only photos, scribbles, and other documents, but also film material, interviews, magazines, and books as well as iconic fashion from that era.
-An installation provides an authentic insight into the life of the protagonists and the scene at that time – among other things, visitors will be able to enter the room of a 16-year-old graffiti sprayer from 1988.
+The exhibition provided an authentic insight into the life of the protagonists and the scene at that time.
+Among other things, visitors were able to enter the room of a 16-year-old graffiti sprayer from 1988.

 On Instagram